20 Cogs Review & Can You Make Money From It?

 20 cogs is not a scam, in fact, it has a 4-star rating on Trustpilot.

-On reading some of the reviews it was clear most people who had a slightly negative experience had jumped too early wrong conclusion and not contacted the Helpdesk.
+On reading some of the reviews it was clear most people who had a slightly negative experience had jumped to an early wrong conclusion and not contacted the Helpdesk.
 However, as you can see 84% has an Excellent or Great experience.

 One thing you must be very clear on before you start is that you have to complete all 20 COGS before you can get paid.
 You can’t cash out or withdraw what you appear to have earned after completing each COG.